Butler Full Handbook

 You should make contact with the client or named contact by telephone using the details found on your job sheet when you arrive.

 From there the client/contact will show you where you are to change and brief you on your duties.
-At this point you should be getting your Job Sheets signed.
-DO NOT WAIT UNTIL THE END OF THE EVENT.

 IF YOU ARE RUNNING LATE

 In the unlikely event that you find yourself running late for an event no matter what the situation you must contact us (NOT THE CLIENT) We will then contact the client on your behalf.

 It is essential that everyone involved is made aware of what is happening.
 At least, if the client knows you are 5 or 10 minutes away it may be possible for them to re plan to accommodate this.
 If the client is left unsure where their butler is or if he is even going to turn up this can be highly stressful.
 Similarly, if the client calls us to find out why their butler has not arrived and we have not heard from you it can be incredibly frustrating and look unprofessional for us not to have any information.

 You may think that the conversation will be awkward if you are calling to tell us that you are going to be late but from experience, being kept informed puts clients in a better mood than being left in the dark

 When working in pairs – call each other and arrange to meet before the job so that you arrive together.

 Not having credit on your phone is no excuse; you should always make sure you have credit or change for a payphone.

 You should arrive at every booking looking presentable.
 Please remember that first impressions count, you are an ambassador for the company and as such you are required to make a good first impression.